EF Core Sidekick: Using this extension for auto code generation

 You can modify the relative output path where the files will be generated.

-For Dal (data access layer), you can also specify the ORM (only EFCore 6/7 is supported currently).
+For Dal (data access layer), you can also specify the ORM (EF Core is supported currently).

 Step 5: Generate entities